C. O. Bigelow

+In the late 1800s, the pharmacy was purchased by Clarence Otis Bigelow, who renamed the store after himself.
+He subsequently built the Bigelow Building at 414 Sixth Avenue, and in 1902 the pharmacy moved into the new location where it has remained ever since.
+During the Great Depression, the store had become run-down, and it was sold to William B. Ginsberg, an Eastern-European immigrant who came to New York and earned his Doctorate of Pharmacy from Columbia University.
+The Ginsberg family has owned and operated the apothecary since 1939, passing from William, to his son Jerry Ginsberg, and eventually to his son Ian Ginsberg.
+Alec Ginsberg, Ian's son and fourth generation pharmacist, currently serves as the company's Chief Operating Officer after joining full-time in 2016.

 Limited Brands had an agreement to open and operate other stores bearing the Bigelow name, which were operated as upscale beauty and skin care stores to compete with other stores such as Sephora and Neiman Marcus.
 However, all of these stores were closed, leaving only the original shop.
-Certain products from the line are sold in Bath and Body Works stores throughout the United States.
+Certain products from the line are sold in Bath & Body Works stores throughout the United States, as well as many other retail stores worldwide.

-Due to its longevity and popularity, C. O. Bigelow was honored with a Village Award from the Greenwich Village Society for Historic Preservation in 2002.
+In 2002 C. O. Bigelow was honored with a Village Award from the Greenwich Village Society for Historic Preservation.

 History

 Dr. Galen Hunter, a Vermont native, established The Village Apothecary Shop in 1838, although he did not operate the store himself.
 His employee, Clarence Otis Bigelow, purchased the business in 1880, eight years after Hunter's death, and renamed it C. O. Bigelow Apothecaries.
 He also moved the business two doors north, to a new home at 106–108 Sixth Avenue (today number 414, after the street's renumbering in 1929).

 In 1939, William Ginsberg became the owner.
-Since then, it has been passed down through the Ginsberg family, and as of 2022 it is in the hands of Ian, grandson William.
+Since then, it has been passed down through the Ginsberg family, and as of 2023 it is in the hands of Ian, grandson of William.